ORIGIN OF ROBIN HOOD MYTHOLOGY

 Creative Commons copyright Steve Moxon, 2012 (with additions & re-writing, notably in 2015 and 2020; ongoing)

-Etymological investigation reveals Robin Hood to be a purely mythological — in no way historical — figure whose name is an Anglicised hybrid of the Robin element from Gaelic: apparently two (co-)roots in ruadhrí and rìbhinn; qualified by the Hood element also from Gaelic, hud.
-The meaning of the latter is ‘enchanted’; the former has two meanings: (1) ‘the red king’ — the generic ‘bleeding god’ of ‘regeneration’ mythologies, where the sympathetic magic ritual of the blood of a ‘sacred king’ is thought to be required to be spilled on the land to ensure its fertility; and (2) ‘the maiden queen’, which is the goddess, the pan-Celtic Bríd(e)/ Bríg(id)/ Brigantia, to whom the blood sacrifice is made.
-The ‘red king’ figure as the ‘bridge’, as it were, between the human and the supernatural, unsurprisingly appears to have become confused with the deity, and hence the co-roots rather than a single one.
+Etymological investigation reveals Robin Hood to be a purely mythological — in no way historical — figure whose name in both its elements is an Anglicisation of Gaelic: hud, ‘enchanted’, and likely co-roots of ruadhrí , ‘red king’, and rìbhinn, ‘maiden queen’, and also reubaim, ‘wounded’.
+The ‘red king’ is the generic ‘bleeding god’ of ‘regeneration’ mythologies, where the sympathetic magic ritual of the blood of a ‘sacred king’ is thought to be required to be spilled on the land to ensure its fertility.
+The ‘maiden queen’ is the goddess, the pan-Celtic Bríd(e)/ Bríg(id)/ Brigantia, to whom the blood sacrifice is made.
+The ‘red king’ figure as the ‘bridge’, as it were, between the human and the supernatural, unsurprisingly appears to have become confused with the deity.

 To expand …..